Locally moving groups and laminar actions on the line: Differentiable actions of locally moving groups

+\begin{rem}[Rigidity of piecewise analytic actions] Parts \ref{i-exotic-totally-bounded}--\ref{i-boundary-non-discrete} of Proposition \ref{p-lm-property-exotic} can be seen as a first rigidity result of combinatorial nature, saying that irreducible actions with particularly ``nice'' structure of fixed points are not exotic.
+For example, any action $\varphi$ by \emph{piecewise real-analytic homeomorphisms} has the property that $\partial \fixphi(g)$ is discrete for every $g\in G$, so Proposition \ref{p-lm-property-exotic} implies that $\varphi$ cannot be exotic.
+When $\varphi$ is a faithful piecewise analytic action on a \emph{compact} interval, without fixed points in the interior, one can actually conclude that $\varphi$ is semi-conjugate (on the interior) to the standard action.
+Indeed if $\varphi$ were semi-conjugate to a non-faithful action then by Corollary \ref{cor.unique}, the subset $ \partial \fixphi(g)$ would accumulate on the endpoints for every $g\in [G_c, G_c]$, but this is impossible in piecewise analytic regularity.

+Some special cases of this result can be found in the literature, for instance when studying embeddings between certain groups of piecewise linear or projective homeomorphisms (such as Thompson--Brown--Stein groups $F_{n_1,\ldots, n_k}$).
+Typically such results are proven by showing that the image of an embedding must be locally moving, and applying Rubin's theorem.
+See, for instance, the work of Lodha \cite{Coherent}. \end{rem}

-\section{Differentiable actions of locally moving groups}
+\chapter{Differentiable actions of locally moving groups}

-In this section we are interested in actions on a closed interval, or on the real line, which are by diffeomorphisms of class $C^1$.
-First, let us observe that a rather direct consequence of Theorem \ref{t-lm-trichotomy} is a rigidity result for actions on the real line by diffeomorphisms of class $C^2$, namely every action $\varphi : G \to \Diff^2_0(\R)$ of a locally moving group (without fixed points) is semi-conjugate to the standard action or to an action of $G/[G_c, G_c]$.
-Indeed, recall that Kopell's lemma states that whenever $f$ and $g$ are non-trivial commuting $C^2$ diffeomorphisms of a compact interval, and if $f$ has no fixed point in its interior, then neither does $g$.
-If $\varphi$ falls into the exotic case of Theorem \ref{t-lm-trichotomy}, it is easy to check (as in the proof of Corollary \ref{c-lm-property-exotic}) that the image of $G$ must contain an abundance of commuting pairs of elements which preserve a compact interval and do not satisfy the conclusion of Kopell's lemma.
-However we do not elaborate on this, because we will show in this section that this rigidity actually holds for $C^1$ actions (for which Kopell's lemma fails, see e.g.\ Bonatti and Farinelli \cite{BonattiFarinelli}).
+In this chapter we are interested in actions on a closed interval, or on the real line, by diffeomorphisms of class $C^1$.
+First, let us observe that Proposition \ref{p-lm-property-exotic} already gives a rigidity result for actions on the real line by $C^2$ diffeomorphisms: irreducible actions $\varphi \colon G \to \Diff^2_0(\R)$ of a locally moving group cannot be exotic.
+Indeed, recall that the classical Kopell's lemma states that whenever $f$ and $g$ are non-trivial commuting $C^2$ diffeomorphisms of a compact interval, if $f$ has no fixed point in its interior, then neither does $g$.
+Thus, by Proposition \ref{p-lm-property-exotic}, it is easy to see that when $\varphi$ is an exotic action, the image of $G$ contains commuting elements preserving a compact interval, but not satisfying the conclusion of Kopell's lemma.
+We will get the same rigidity result for $C^1$ actions on the line, but this requires a different strategy, because Kopell's lemma fails for $C^1$ actions (as pointed out by the examples of Tsuboi \cite{PixtonTsuboi}, based on the work of Pixton \cite{pixton}).